siddhantkhanna/BasicActiveMQApp/README.md

 # BasicActiveMQApp
-This is a basic active mq implementation using Spring Boot Server.
-Open http://localhost:8090/ to add a message to active mq.
+This is a basic active mq implementation using Spring Boot Server.\n Open http://localhost:8090/ to add a message to active mq.